mariadb-corporation/MaxScale/Documentation/Tutorials/Avrorouter-Tutorial.md

 service=avro-service
 protocol=CDC
 port=4001

+# The MaxAdmin service and listener for MaxScale administration
+[CLI]
+type=service
+router=cli

+[CLI Listener]
+type=listener
+service=CLI
+protocol=maxscaled
+socket=default
 ```

 You can see that the `source` parameter in the _avro-service_ points to the
 _replication-service_ we defined before.
 This service will be the data source
 for the avrorouter.
-The _filestem_ is the prefix in the binlog files and the
+The _filestem_ is the prefix in the binlog files.
+For more
-additional _avrodir_ router_option is where the converted Avro files are stored.
-For more information on the avrorouter options, read the
+information on the avrorouter options, read the
 [Avrorouter Documentation](../Routers/Avrorouter.md).

 After the services were defined, we added the listeners for the
 _replication-service_ and the _avro-service_.
 The _CDC_ protocol is a new
-protocol added with the avrorouter and, at the time of writing, it is the only
+protocol added with the avrorouter and it is the only supported protocol for the
-supported protocol for the avrorouter.
+avrorouter.

 # Preparing the data in the master server